 Drawing from the Death Race playbook, Spartan added a memory challenge requiring racers to memorize a sequence of words and numbers and having to recite that back at some point later in the race.
 After committing my code, Mike-025-5733, to memory, I completely forgot about it over the next few obstacles and was lucky to avoid the 30 burpee penalty when it came time to recite back the code.

 I like this emphasis on the obstacle part of obstacle course racing.
 With more obstacles to challenge racers, it looks like technique and efficiency is back in play.
 In the Men’s Elite race, Glenn Racz took 1st in a blistering 1:10:51, followed by Isaiah Vidal and Matt Novakovich, in 1:12:32 and 1:12:59 respectively.
 When the top 3 spots are decided by about 2 minutes, making a mistake on any of these obstacles could be devastating.

 Overall, even though it doesn’t benefit me, I’m happy with the direction that Spartan is headed.
 I like the emphasis on strength and I would like to see more burpee-triggering obstacles.
 Taking that one step further, I would love to see divergent paths for failed obstacles.
 Miss the spear throw and you have to run up a longer, steeper path.
 Can’t get the bags hoisted and you have to bear crawl 100m.
 I hope you’re reading this Spartan Race directors.

-To check out all the photos from Saturday’s race, go to my Flickr album for the event.
 If you’re looking at photos from the Elite race, those were taken by my awesome little brother (while I was racing).
 Here’s a shot of him completing the Super later on in the day.